jameshaydon/smproc/README.md

     │ print │
     └───────┘

-Which is a process that, when an integer is sent to it's only input wire, will keep incrementing that integer untill it is greater than 6, and this it will print it.
+Which is a process that, when an integer is sent to it's only input wire, will keep incrementing that integer until it is greater than 6, and then it will print it.

 ## How to run the example